jlangch/venice/doc/readme/datatypes-custom.md

 ```

 _Note:_ `dissoc` on custom types will turn the custom type back into a standard map because the
-resulting value will not comply with the custom types' rules anymore.
+resulting value will not comply with the custom type's rules anymore.

 ## Composing types with "OR"